miklevin/Pipulate.com/software.md

 But it's not back in the database.
 We just fetched it concurrently and it's sitting in memory waiting to be lost by a Jupyter Reset Kernel (which you should be doing often).
-To write it back to the database, we have to take care of a tiny nuance.
-We have 2 lists: one of input and one of output.
-They are thankfully the same length, which I assured by giving the return_exception=True parameter.
-And even though the output contains url properties we could access, the database keys we used to fetch the data may be different because of redirects.
-So, we zip the 2 lists together, turn them into a dictionary and use that to do the updates like so:
+Write it back to the database like so:

 #### Zipping Lists into Dicts in Python